 Add 1/2 cup of baking soda, 6 drops lemon essential oil and 6 drops lime essential oil to a small bowl, gradually adding water to make a thin paste.
 You don’t want it too thick as you want to smear it over the oven door.
 Spread the mixture over the baked on grime on the door.
 Allow to sit for several hours or overnight.
 Use a cloth or non scratch scourer to remove the grime.
 I’d love a scrub free way of cleaning the oven glass but I do find it does need some elbow grease.
 Rinse with a damp cloth to reveal your sparkling clean oven door.

 After the shelves have been soaking overnight, use a scourer to help remove any stubborn areas.
-This really isn’t much effort at all, it should just fall off.
+I love this grill brush for this task.
+There really isn’t much effort at all, it should just fall off.
 Then rinse the shelves with boiling water and dry.